The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 A citizen recognized as disabled is issued:

-• a certificate confirming the fact of the establishment of disability, indicating the group of disability;
+• a certificate confirming the fact of disability, indicating the disability group;

-A citizen who is not recognized as a disabled person, at his request, is issued a certificate of the results of a medical and social examination.
+A citizen who is not recognized as disabled, at his request, is issued a certificate of the results of a medical and social examination.

-If it is necessary to make changes (new personal data, technical errors) to the IPRA or, if necessary, clarify the characteristics of previously recommended types of rehabilitation and (or) habilitation measures, it is not necessary to undergo a new medical and social examination.
+If it is necessary to make changes (new personal data, technical errors) to the IPRA or if it is necessary to clarify the characteristics of previously recommended types of rehabilitation and (or) habilitation measures, there is no need to undergo a new medical and social examination.
 It is enough to write an application to the ITU bureau that issued the document.
 You will be given a new IPRA.

-The date of establishment of disability is the day of receipt by the Bureau of the application for the ITU.
-Disability is established before the 1st day of the month following the month for which the next MSE (re-examination) is scheduled.
+The date of establishment of disability is the day the application is received by the bureau. conducting ITU.
+Disability is established until the 1st day of the month following the month for which the next ITU (re-examination) is scheduled.

-Re-examination of disabled people of group I is carried out 1 time in 2 years, disabled people of II and III groups - 1 time per year, and disabled children - 1 time during the period for which the category "child with a disability" is established for the child.
+Re-examination of disabled people of group I is carried out once every 2 years, disabled people of groups II and III - once a year, and disabled children - once during the period for which the category “disabled child” is established for the child.

 Re-examination can be carried out in advance, but no more than 2 months before the expiration of the established period of disability.

-If the disability is established without specifying the re-examination period or if the re-examination must be carried out earlier than the established date, it can be carried out:
+If disability is established without specifying the period for re-examination, or if re-examination needs to be carried out earlier than the established period, it can be carried out:

 • at the personal request of a disabled person (or his legal or authorized representative);

-• in the direction of a medical organization in connection with a change in the state of health;
+• in the direction of a medical organization due to a change in health status;

 • .
 More information about the work of the ITU Bureau can be found on the website